Many or all companies we feature compensate us. Compensation and editorial

 Negative reviews came from people who had difficulty with customer support.
 Some reviewers mentioned that the underwriters did not approve the rates and terms that Rocket Mortgage had previously promised.

-As for my own experience, I didn’t get a response from customer service to reflect on.
+As for my own experience, I didn’t get a response from customer service.

 Customer ratingNumber of reviews